toros-astro/pipeline-docs/source/overview.rst

 Each module loads and keeps a copy of the configuration parameters at loading time.
 If configuration parameters are changed, all the modules have to be restarted.
 See :ref:`conf`.

+Next, we describe 3 modules of the pipeline.
+More can be added in the future.
+See :ref:`modules` for a full description.

 Alert Robot (lvcgcn)
 ^^^^^^^^^^^^^^^^^^^^